-Students are required to show identification at the door.
+Students may be required to show identification at the door.
 Students may bring at most one guest to select dances.
-To do so, a student must complete the Guest Student Application form (available in the main office) registering their guest for the dance.
+To do so, a student must complete also complete the Guest Student Application form registering their guest for the dance.
 Each guest must be signed up by the end of school on the Wednesday preceding the dance.
 The administration assumes the right to refuse admission to the dance to anyone whose previous behavior has been inappropriate at any extracurricular activity.
-Guests will be limited to the first 20 students whose applications are faxed or emailed from the guest's school.

 All school rules and regulations will be in effect during dances.
-Any student who violates any of the school rules or has unacceptable behavior will be removed from the dance without refunding of their admission charge.
+Any student who violates any of the school rules or has unacceptable behavior will be removed from the dance without refunding their admission charge.
 Additional action may apply per the Code of Conduct.

-No one leaving the dance for any reason will be allowed to re-enter.
+Absolutely no one leaving the dance for any reason will be allowed to re-enter.